vmware/vmware-aria-operations-integration-sdk/README.md

 project generation completed
 ```

+Once the project finished generating, we can change directory into the project
+and activate the Python virtual environment.

 Next, we need to modify the adapter code.
 We will break this up into several steps:
 1. [Add a library for connecting to MySQL](#add-a-library-for-connection-to-mysql)